Optional Practical Training and Travel

 To check on the progress of your EAD card, go online.

-If you have questions, contact ISSS staff before you leave the United States.
+If you have questions about travel while on OPT, contact ISSS staff before you leave the United States.

 Travel outside the United States and days of unemployment

-If a student whose approved period of OPT (as indicated on the EAD card) has begun then travels outside of the United States while unemployed, the time spent outside the United States will count as unemployment against the 90 days for OPT and 150 days for 24-Month OPT extension period.
+If a student whose approved period of OPT (as indicated on the EAD card) has begun then travels outside of the United States while unemployed, the time spent outside the United States will count as unemployment against the 90 days for OPT and 150 days for the 24-Month STEM OPT extension period.

 If a student travels while employed either during a period of leave authorized by an employer or as part of their employment, the time spent outside the United States will not count as unemployment.